EduardoZepeda/coffee-bytes-hugo/content/posts/django/managers-o-manejadores-personalizados-en-django/index.en.md

 - django
 - python
 - orm
-title: Managers or custom handlers in Django
+title: How to create a custom manager django?
 ---

 A Manager (or handler) is the interface through which query operations or queries from the database are provided to Django models.
 Yes, I mean that _objects_ that goes after the name of your model; _YourModel.objects.all()_ and _Tumodel.objects.filter()_.
 All Django models have at least one manager.
 Whenever you use the object manager (I will refer to it as manager from here on) in a database query using the Django ORM you are making use of its default _object manager_.
 These managers in Django can be customized to modify the objects returned by a query and we can customize them to our liking.